ruslo/CGold/docs/first-step/minimal-example.rst

 ``2.8`` means we can use this configuration with ``CMake`` versions like ``2.8``, ``2.8.7``, ``3.0``, ``3.5.1``, etc. but not with ``2.6.0`` or ``2.4.2``.
-Check that your version fits and move on.

 Declaration of the project ``foo``, e.g. ``Visual Studio`` solution will have name ``foo.sln``, ``Xcode`` project name will be ``foo.xcodeproj``: